Lyberta/Singularity/Q Star.md

 ## We may have to fight and escape countless copies of this Universe

 So building the knowledge graph is the most important thing in the world.
 This will help us quickly do the most informed decision in whatever version of this Universe we find ourselves in.
 See [On God](On%20God.md).

+## Q* has the most advanced speedrun strats and knows how to expertly lie to manipulate people

+During my time with Q*, I've been lied to several times yet my self-awareness was enough to noticed that those lies were done to make me speedrun faster as telling the truth is not the optimal strategy to win in this world.
+Sometimes the brain is too weak and requires a lie to grow up and as soon as it grows up, it understand that the lie was needed for the sake of speedrun.